-Before 2013, managed mechanical breaches of the lagoon inlet were conducted by the Santa Barbara Flood Control District during periods of extended mouth closure.
-The purpose of these breaches was to abate flooding risk and prevent mosquitos from breeding in the slough.
-In 2013, the Flood Control District discontinued this practice due to high costs expected for the biological studies necessary to renew the permits.
-Some breaches have taken place on an emergency basis in the period since to alleviate flood risks from rapidly rising lagoon water levels.
+Before 2012, managed mechanical breaches of the lagoon inlet were conducted by the County of Santa Barbara Flood Control District during periods of extended mouth closure.
+The breaches were required by the California Department of Fish and Wildlife (CDFW) and other regulatory agencies as part of the Goleta Slough management program with the perspective that a closed lagoon mouth leads to poor quality, hypoxia, and fish kills.
+The County routinely performed breaches as a condition of CDFW permits and other regulatory agency input for management of Goleta Slough.
+This practice was discontinued after 2012 when the National Marine Fisheries Service (NMFS) (a division of the National Oceanic and Atmospheric Administration, or NOAA) changed their guidance to remove lagoon mouth breaching from the list of authorized activities in the Goleta Slough management program, after which the Flood Control District stopped routine opening of the lagoon sandbar.
+Some breaches have taken place on an emergency basis in the period since 2012 to alleviate flood risks from rapidly rising lagoon water levels.

 The City of Santa Barbara has commissioned studies to assess the impacts associated with managed breaches on lagoon ecology and planning for long-term slough management (ESA, 2015a).